Garibaldi-Meucci Museum

-In 1884 a plaque commemorating Garibaldi's stay was placed on the building, with Meucci in attendance.
+In 1884, Meucci attended a ceremony where a plaque commemorating Garibaldi's stay was placed on the building.
 The house was moved from its original nearby location in 1907 and placed within an open air colonnaded memorial pavilion, which was later removed.
 The memorial was dedicated in 1907 to mark Garibaldi's 100th birthday.
 Since then, the site has been the location of a number of protests and celebrations on the anniversary of Garibaldi's birth.

 A memorial to Meucci was erected in the front yard in 1923.
 In 1956 the house was opened as the Garibaldi-Meucci Museum, helping to celebrate Italian-American heritage and culture, as well as the lives of Giuseppe Garibaldi and Antonio Meucci.
 The museum is owned by the National Order Sons of Italy Foundation and administered by the New York Grand Lodge Order Sons of Italy in America.

 After a major restoration, the museum was rededicated in a ceremony on July 11, 2009, involving museum president John Dabbene, Salvatore Lanzilotta, president of the New York State Order of the Sons of Italy in America, and U.S. Congressional Representative Michael McMahon.

 The site was listed on the U.S. National Register of Historic Places in 1980.